 One of Scotland’s most famous cities is Glasgow, situated on the banks of the River Clyde.
 It is the UNESCO City of Music and Scotland’s largest and most populous city.

-Glasgow being among the world’s friendliest cities is a famous tourist destination.
-With a large number of museums, art galleries, famous architecture, and rich culture and heritage this city stands out to be unique in its ways.
+Glasgow, among the world’s friendliest cities, is a famous tourist destination.
+With many museums, art galleries, famous architecture, and rich culture and heritage, this city stands out as unique in its ways.

-Glasgow City Centre
+1. Glasgow City Centre

-Glasgow city is a famous merchant city and is among the most popular tourist spots, with a large number of attractions that include cathedrals and palaces along with traditional bars and modern shopping facilities.
+Glasgow is a famous merchant city and is among the most popular tourist spots, with many attractions that include cathedrals and palaces, traditional bars, and modern shopping facilities.

-Is Glasgow A Good Night Out?
+2. Is Glasgow A Good Night Out?

-The Best Bars And Pubs In Glasgow City Centre
+3. The Best Bars And Pubs In Glasgow City Centre

-1. The Raven
+3.1.
+The Raven

-The Raven is the most popular pub in Glasgow city centre.
-It is also a bar cum restaurant, and a proud part of the Glaswegian tradition of quality food and a variety of great drinks.
+The Raven is the most popular pub in Glasgow City Centre.
+It is also a bar cum restaurant and a proud part of the Glaswegian tradition of quality food and a variety of great drinks.
 Smokehouse cuisine and craft beers are their specialities.

+3.1.1.
 Location

-81-85 Renfield street.
-Glasgow G2 1NQ UK
+81-85 Renfield St, Glasgow G2 1LP, UK

+3.1.2.
 What’s Special?

 - Its experimental craft beer and cask ale selection ensures you every unique visit.
 Even if you are a non-beer drinker, they serve a wide range of wines and spirits.

+3.1.3.
 Craft Beer, Cracking Food And Better Craic

-You would love the great food, casual darts and craft beer here.
-Raven is the best destination for visitors to relax and have spunky food after a long tiring shopping day or travelling.
+You would love the great food, casual darts, and craft beer here.
+Raven is the best destination for visitors to relax and have spunky food after a long, tiring shopping day or travelling.

+3.1.4.
 The Sports Section

 The multiple big screens are there to show you all the best sky sports and BT sports.

+3.1.5.
 Electric Darts

 They have also introduced electric dartboards to make this game more phenomenal.
-Overall this wood-filled interior venue is very friendly and welcoming, with good food and beer choices at reasonable prices.
+Overall, this wood-filled interior venue is very friendly and welcoming, with good food and beer choices at reasonable prices.

-2. Admiral Bar
+3.2.
+Admiral Woods Bar

+3.2.1.
 Location

+3.2.2.
 What’s Special?

 Live Music Venue

-The biggest attraction of the Admiral bar is the regular live music that is organized in the downstairs area.
+The biggest attraction of the Admiral bar is the regular live music organized in the downstairs area.
 Besides this, various cultural events and private functions are also managed.
 DJ setup is available by demand.

 Food

+What’s on the menu?
 The best pizzas, handmade burgers, and mac and cheese are served.

 Macaroni is served with fries.
-Also, salads, Italian foods and various delicious soups and sandwiches are available.
+Also, salads, Italian foods, and various delicious soups and sandwiches are available.

-3. The Variety Bar
+3.3.
+The Variety Bar

+3.3.1.
 Location

-401 Sauchiehall street Glasgow G2 3LG UK
+401 Sauchiehall Street Glasgow G2 3LG.

+3.3.2.
 What’s Special?

 Interiors